Drishti0996/Ingredients-based-recipe-finder/README.md

 4. Click any recipe button to see full details.

 Quick setup:
-Make sure Python3 is installed.
+Make sure Python3 is installed (tkinter comes pre installed) Download 'recipe finder.py'
-Install Pillow to see images: pip3 install pillow
-Keep the images folder with recipe code in the project.
+Run the program.

 Notes:
-If an image is missing, it will show "Image not found" You can add more recipes in the RECIPES list in
+You can add more recipes in the RECIPES list in "recipe finder.py" file.
 Match score = number of keywords matched.

 License: